JustAVibeCoder/2026-data-engineering-zoomcamp-homeworks/Module 1 - Homework/README.md

 # 🚕 NYC Taxi Data Ingestion Pipeline

-**A production-ready containerized data ingestion system using Docker, PostgreSQL, and Python**
+**A containerized data ingestion project using Docker, PostgreSQL, and Python**

 > Part of the Data Engineering Zoomcamp - Module 1 Homework